MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

    The new file is added to **Solution Explorer**, and opens in the Visual Studio document pane.

 The Visual Studio debugger loads *.natvis* files in C++ projects automatically, and by default, also includes them in the *.pdb* file when the project builds.
-This means that if you debug the built app, the debugger loads the *.natvis* file from the *.pdb* file, even if you don't have the project open.
+If you debug the built app, the debugger loads the *.natvis* file from the *.pdb* file, even if you don't have the project open.
 If you don't want the *.natvis* file included in the *.pdb*, you can exclude it from the built *.pdb* file.

 **To exclude a *.natvis* file from a *.pdb*:**